Chapter 6 : Strong Tea

 "No!
 Explain yourself!"
 I said as she hastily started walking again.

-"There's not much to explain," she said quietly, "he gets sick at every full moon."
+"There's not much to explain, really," she shrugged, "he gets sick at every full moon."

 "How would you know?
 You'd have to track it for months and months to know that!"

 Jane turned beat red as I spoke.